BertBril/vaers_db/README.md

 vxdb.bin -> covvxdb.bin

 If one of the .bin files is present, it will use it.
-Therefore if you download new .CSV files, remove all .bin files.
+Therefore if you download new .csv files, remove all .bin files.
 The new, updated .bin files are then automatically generated on first use.
 Note that this conversion costs minutes.

-I recommend to NEVER accept anyone else's .bin files; pickle and dill both warn that this is dangerous because of the possibility to hack your system.
+I guess it's a bad idea to accept anyone else's .bin files; pickle and dill both warn that this is dangerous because of the possibility to hack your system.

 For a bit of proper application management: